hiroa-inami/Auto-Read-Aloud-on-ChatGPT/README.md

 userscript that automatically clicks "Read aloud" buttons on chatgpt.com

 Tested 2024/11/30 on chrome/tampermonkey
-I'm using this script, bugfix will be quick but not guaranteed.
+I'm using this script myself, bugfix likely come quick but not guaranteed.
+I'm not watching issues, my reaction will be slow and not guaranteed.
 Feel free to adjust/re-publish the script.

 # How to install